Berlin 1936: Fascism, Fear, and Triumph Set Against Hitler’s Olympic Games (2016) | Book Review

 I Stand With Evan Gershkovich Over one year ago Evan Gershkovich, a reporter for the Wall Street Journal, was arrested and imprisoned in Russia.
 The Russians claim that Gershkovich was a “spy.”
 He could face up to twenty years in a Russian prison.
 He will stand trial on June 26th.
 As the Committee to Protect Journalists writes: The start of Gershkovich’s trial comes after he has already spent more than 14 months behind bars for no other reason than his work as a journalist,” said Gulnoza Said, CPJ’s Europe and Central Asia program coordinator.
 “Russian authorities must immediately release Gershkovich, drop all charges against him, and stop prosecuting members of…

-Dutch Girl: Audrey Hepburn and World War II by Robert Matzen | Book Review
+Dutch Girl: Audrey Hepburn and World War II by Robert Matzen (2019) | Book Review

-Dutch Girl: Audrey Hepburn and World War II by Robert Matzen Genres: Biography, History, Non-Fiction Original Publication Date: 2019 Source: I purchased this book Goodreads Find the Author: Website, Twitter, Facebook, Goodreads Dutch Girl: Several biographies have chronicled her stardom, but none has covered Audrey Hepburn’s intense experiences through five years of Nazi occupation in the Netherlands.
+Dutch Girl: Audrey Hepburn and World War II by Robert Matzen Genres: Biography, History, Non-Fiction Original Publication Date: 2019 Source: I purchased this book Goodreads Find the Author: Website, Facebook, Goodreads Dutch Girl: Several biographies have chronicled her stardom, but none has covered Audrey Hepburn’s intense experiences through five years of Nazi occupation in the Netherlands.
 Audrey Hepburn’s war included participation in the Dutch Resistance, working as a doctor’s assistant during the “Bridge Too Far” battle of Arnhem, the brutal execution of her uncle, and the ordeal of the Hunger Winter of 1944.
-Audrey’s own reminiscences, new interviews with people who knew her in the war, wartime diaries, and…
+Audrey’s own reminiscences, new interviews with people who knew her in the war, wartime diaries, and research…